DiddiLeija/DiddiLeija.github.io/index.md

-# Hello internet, my name is DiddiLeija
+# Hello Internet, my name is DiddiLeija

 Hi, I am [@DiddiLeija](https://github.com/DiddiLeija), I’m a Python developer who is ready to share strange ideas with the world!